johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.9 Emergency Operations.md

 	2. When you need higher priority handling from ATC

 ##### Something is Wrong!
-DISCLAIMER: The POH has procedures for many of these situations, and you should follow them.
-This bulleted list is intended to help you think through the list of emergencies in a logical way, debug the problem, and understand at a high level how you'll handle the situation.  **(POH)** means the POH has a procedure you should learn, with initial steps (in bold) that you need to memorize to execute quickly.
+DISCLAIMER: This bulleted list is intended to help you think through an emergency in a logical way, debug the problem, and understand at a high level how you'll handle the situation.  "**(POH)**" means most POHs have a specific procedure for this emergency.
+When that procedure exists, you should follow it, and in many cases memorize it to be prepared.
+The steps after "**(POH)**" summarize the high-level purpose of the POH procedure.

 - On the ground...
+	- Fire!
-	- Fire! - **(POH)** Cut off fuel to the engine; grab fire extinguisher; evacuate
+		- **(POH)** Keep cranking to suck fuel back into the engine; cut off fuel to the engine; grab fire extinguisher; evacuate
 - During takeoff...
 	- Fire!
 		- **(POH)** Can you abort takeoff?
 Abort takeoff.